-It’s important to talk to your financial advisor about what you can do because maximising yours and your spouse’s super first could be a smart move.
+It’s important to talk to your financial adviser about what you can do because maximising yours and your spouse’s super first could be a smart move.
 As super is not accessible until you’re at least preservation age – for most pre-retirees that’s now 60 - so, consider how long your savings are locked up for.
 Make sure you maintain a personal cash reserve to cover those unexpected expenses, and for the amount you choose to put into super, invest it in a way that is aligned to your risk appetite – because it is for your retirement after all.